Tuition Exchange Program Guidelines for Iona Employees

 How are applicants selected to be sponsored by Iona College for TE scholarships?

-Recipients of TE scholarship awards will be determined by the TE Scholarship Committee comprised of the Vice President for Enrollment Management, the Associate Vice President for Student Financial Services, and the Director of Financial Aid.
+Recipients of TE scholarship awards will be determined by the TE Scholarship Committee comprised of the Senior Vice President for Finance and Administration, the Associate Vice President for Student Financial Services, and the Director of Financial Aid.
 The selection of applicants to be sponsored for a TE Scholarship at a member institution will be based upon a set of criteria which include employee seniority, employee merit, whether or not the employee has a dependent who already received a TE Scholarship, the number of sponsorships available, and other factors.
 Only one (1) dependent child per family is eligible to receive a TE scholarship in any given academic year.

 How does an applicant receive a TE scholarship?